OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/configure-saml.md

 For more information, check the following topics according to your application type:

-* For **Reactive Web Apps** check [Updating the login/logout flows of your Reactive Web App to support SAML 2.0](./saml-update-auth-flows/update-reactive-app-flows.md).
+* For **Reactive Web Apps** check [Updating the login and logout flows of your Reactive Web App to support SAML 2.0](saml-update-auth-flows/update-reactive-app-flows.md).
-* For **Traditional Web Apps** check [Updating the logout flow of your Traditional Web App to support SAML 2.0](./saml-update-auth-flows/update-trad-web-app-flows.md).
+* For **Traditional Web Apps** check [Updating the logout flow of your Traditional Web App to support SAML 2.0](saml-update-auth-flows/update-trad-web-app-flows.md).

 ### Enable single sign-on between app types to use SAML 2.0 in Reactive Web Apps { #enable-sso-between-app-types }